stdm/stdm.github.io/service.md

 #### 2026

+  * Invited talk at **IST InfraStrukturTreff**, Rapperswil, Switzerland, November 05, 2026

+  * Invited talk on "Prohuman Tech Design" at **Digital Winterthur**, Winterthur, Switzerland, September 10, 2026

   * Invited talk at **Congreso Christiano**, Asunción, Paraguay, September 03-04, 2026

   * Keynote on "Zones of Encounter?
 Where and How Digital Theologies relate to the Tech World" at Chruch and AI workshop, University of Zurich, Zurich, Switzerland, June 17, 2025

+  * Keynote at *eMoomerce Day 2026*, Cologne, Germany, June 11, 2026

-  * Invited talk on "Prohuman Tech Design" at **Digital Winterthur**, Winterthur, Switzerland, February 26, 2026
+  * Invited talk at **Kirchen in Wetzikon ZH**, Wetzikon, Switzerland, April 15, 2026

   * Invited talk at **Reformierte Kirche Beringen**, Beringen, Switzerland, February 17, 2026

   * Invited talk at **Pharma Davos**, Davos, Switzerland, February 10, 2026

   * Invited talk at the **SPM Leiterkonferenz**, Sitzerland, January 21, 2026

+  * Keynote at "AI, Bible Apps and Hermeneutics" workshop at the Faculty of Divinity of the **University of Cambridge**, Cambridge, UK, January 19, 2026

   * Invited talk at **ZKB christliches Netzwerk**, Zurich, Switzerland, January 13, 2026